-CHORIZO will use the Zenodo repository as a main tool for making research data accessible in accordance with the H2020 Open Access mandate.
+CHORIZO will use the Zenodo repository as a main tool for making research data accessible in accordance with the HE Open Access mandate.
 If partners prefer another repository, they need to inform the DM.
 The selection of this repository has been discussed at the kick-off meeting; the identified repository is known to the partners from previous projects.

 Zenodo is a portal based on the well-established git version control system and the Digital Object Identifier system [11].
 The portal's aims are inspired by the FAIR principles, thus it represents a very suitable and natural choice in this context.
 It is operated by CERN.
-Zenodo is set up to facilitate the finding, accessing, re-using and interoperating of data sets, which are the basic principles that ORD projects must comply with.
+Zenodo is set up to facilitate the finding, accessing, re-using and interoperating of data sets, which are the basic principles that ORD (Office of Research and Development) projects must comply with.
 The repository services offered by Zenodo are free of charge and enable peers to share and preserve research data and other research outputs in any size and format: datasets, images, presentations, publications, and software.
-The digital data and associated metadata are preserved through well-established practices such as mirroring and periodic backups.
+The digital data and associated meta-data are preserved through well-established practices such as mirroring and periodic backups.
 Each uploaded dataset is assigned a unique DOI rendering each submission uniquely identifiable and thus traceable and referenceable.

 For data that will be publicly available through the Zenodo platform, Zenodo's metadata standards can be used.
+As all versions uploaded onto Zenodo are kept there, we will share the data on this platform after the European Commission Review (M21) in case a deliverable needs to be revised.